CloudSlang/cs-actions/CONTRIBUTING.md

   - Test suite: a grouping of test classes that are run together.

 In general, unit tests should have the following characteristics:
-  - They test a small bit (or “unit”) of code.
-If the tests test “too much,” then they become less useful, as it will not be clear which bit of code is causing the test to fail;
+  - They test a small bit (or ï¿½unitï¿½) of code.
+If the tests test ï¿½too much,ï¿½ then they become less useful, as it will not be clear which bit of code is causing the test to fail;
   - They do not depend on external resources such as databases.
 The reason for this is so that the tests can be run in a variety of environments and so that multiple concurrent executions of the unit tests do not interfere with each other;
   - They should run quickly.
 This is to encourage the tests to be run as often as possible, even as often as every compile.
 If the tests take too long to execute, developers will be less likely to run them often.

-Apply the following rules when writing unit tests for the score-actions @Actions:
+Apply the following rules when writing unit tests for the cs-actions @Actions:
   - Create a consistent package structure between the tests and the classes under test
     > If you want to develop a unit test for the class ExampleClass located in the io.cloudslang.content.some_integration folder, under the test folder it is recommended to create the same package structure like the one the ExampleClass